michelif/ETH-Students-instructions/index.md

 1. Get a Tier3 computing account and make sure that you can log in to the /t3home (use pwd to check if you are in the correct home directory).
 In case you dont have an account yet or only a shome directory contact the Tier3 admins.
 The t3home space is limited to 10GB, for bigger files use the shome directory or storage element.

 2. Login to the GPUs using:

 {% highlight bash %}
 ssh t3gpu01
 {% endhighlight %}

 3. Set correct environment in order to use python and all libraries needed:

+{% highlight bash %}
+export PATH=/scratch/musella/anaconda3/bin:$PATH
+{% endhighlight %}

+which loads 4 environments which can be shown by using:

+{% highlight bash %}
+conda env list
+{% endhighlight %}

+- base (loads all basic packages with jupyter)
+- cern root (ROOT6, not compatible with jupyter, but has root numpy, root pandas)
+- tensorflow (most important environment to train NNs)
+- pytorch

+Choose correct environment (e.g. for training tensorflow) by running

+{% highlight bash %}
+source activate tensorflow
+{% endhighlight %}

+4. Check which GPUs are in use
+{% highlight bash %}
+nvidia−smi
+{% endhighlight %}

+set the GPU number to one that is not in use by setting the environment variable CUDA VISIBLE DEVICES before executing the script, e.g. in order to use GPU 1

+{% highlight bash %}
+CUDA VISIBLE DEVICES=1 ./ train .py
+{% endhighlight %}

+in the python script the tensorflow device mapping can be checked by adding:

+{% highlight python %}
+import tensorflow as tf
+import tensorflow . keras . backend as K

+sess = tf.Session(config=tf.ConfigProto(log device placement=True))
+K. set session(sess)
+{% endhighlight %}

+5. after starting the training, open new terminal, login to GPUs again and check GPU usage by running
+{% highlight bash %}
+nvidia−smi
+{% endhighlight %}

+6. in case you have questions or want to join the mattermost channel in which we discuss questions or general stuff regarding the GPUs, write an email to christina.reissel@cern.ch.

 ### Useful references

 Photons in CMS: https://arxiv.org/abs/1502.02702